progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--If you follow that guideline, you’ll be fine.
 If you don’t, people will hate you, and you’ll be scorned by friends and family.-->

-Wenn du diesem Ratschlag folgst ist alles in ordnung.
-Falls nicht werden die Leute dich hassen und du wirst von deinen Freunden und deiner Familie verachtet.
+Wenn du diesem Ratschlag folgst ist alles in Ordnung.
+Falls nicht, werden die Leute dich hassen und du wirst von deinen Freunden und deiner Familie verachtet.

 <!--When you rebase stuff, you’re abandoning existing commits and creating new ones that are similar but different.
 If you push commits somewhere and others pull them down and base work on them, and then you rewrite those commits with `git rebase` and push them up again, your collaborators will have to re-merge their work and things will get messy when you try to pull their work back into yours.-->